PKHarsimran/PKHarsimran.github.io/_posts/2026-01-31-waf-login-attack-investigation.md

 Over time, I stopped treating WAF login alerts as something to react to and started treating them as something to **investigate**.

 This post walks through how I approach **WAF login attack investigations in the SOC** — from initial triage and signal validation to separating real abuse from false positives and deciding when blocking is actually justified.
-This isn’t vendor-specific and it isn’t theoretical.
-It’s the mental model I use when these alerts show up in a real production environment.
-This isn’t vendor-specific and it’s not theoretical.
+This isn’t vendor-specific or theoretical.
 It’s the mental model I use when these alerts show up in a real production environment.

 ## What a WAF Login Attack Actually Looks Like